tcho6319/JGibson-Portfolio/documents/design-journey.md

 The second target audience is local people and galleries who may be interested in showcasing the client's older pieces for purchase.
 They would interact with the site similarly to the directors by viewing her portfolio and decided if they would like to showcase her work.

 The third target audience would be local people/galleries who want to buy art directly from the client.
-Rather than viewing the website for publishing or showcasing purposes, they would be decideding if they are interested in buying her work for themselves.
+Rather than viewing the website for publishing or showcasing purposes, they would be deciding if they are interested in buying her work for themselves.

 All of the target audiences would find the client's website through her referral to the site.
 They would interact with it on a personal or work computer to view the clients artwork and learn a bit about the artist.
 The client hopes to use the website as a portfolio.